-    This is a subject which gives students an understanding of the animals role in human society, historically and in the current day.
+This is a subject that gives students an understanding of the animals' role in human society, historically and in the current day.
 It looks at animal societies and animal rights and ethics.
 It also looks at animal behaviour and how we affect it.
-It looks at our relationships with animals and the benefits that come from this recripocal reelationship.
+It looks at our relationships with animals and the benefits that come from this reciprocal relationship.

 Horse Conformation and Evaluation (6N3389)

-This subject looks at the anatomy of the horse from the buyers point of view.
-The student will learn about ideal confromation traits for different disciplines e.e. showjumpers, dressage, leisure horses etc. The student will gain a knowledge of common conformation faults of the horse which affect performance and competition horses.
+This subject looks at the anatomy of the horse from the buyers' point of view.
+The student will learn about ideal conformation traits for different disciplines i.e. showjumpers, dressage, leisure horses etc. The student will gain knowledge of common conformation faults of the horse which affect performance and competition horses.

 Assessment: Examination - Theory (40%), Skills Demonstration (60%).